 Item Original Planned Achieved /Forecast Variance (Months) Notes Initial M lateriel Release (IMR) N/A Jun 11 N/A Initial O perational Capability (IOC) Mar 08 Sep 15 89 1 Final Ma ateriel Release (FMR) Jul 17 Oct 17 3 2, 4 Final O perational Capability (FOC) Dec 11 Oct 17 70 3, 4 Notes 1 Variance is directly linked to: the Government decision to investigate phased array radar technologies in lieu of the requirement for the VSRAD system; and, a realisation of technical risks in Phase 2B which required re-engineering effort to redesign the integration of the phased array radar into the ANZAC platform.
 The previous variance was linked to the updated Materiel Acquisition Agreement (MAA) which moved IOC until after PAR System has been proven against Super Sonic Targets.
 All IOC documentation was submitted to Navy in July 2014 and is currently under review by regulators.
-2 Newly added CASG milestone as this variation is due to the approve tween Defence and CAS G. Note: 3 Variance is a result of the ASMD Project Management Stakeholder Group agreeing to link the completion date of this Phase of the Project with that of Phase 2B.
+2 Newly added CASG milestone as part of update to the MAA between Defence and CASG .
+Note: this variation is due to the approval of ships 2-8 by Government.
+3 Variance is a result of the ASMD Project Management Stakeholder Group agreeing to link the completion date of this Phase of the Project with that of Phase 2B.
 Note: this variation is due to the approval of ships 2-8 by Government.
 4 To reduce schedule pressure from the large sustainment work package, a revised schedule has been developed in consultation with Navy for ships 4 through 8.